intfish/frak-slang/README.md

 ## Features

-* Define uniforms/attributes/varyings only once
+* Declare uniforms/attributes/varyings only once
-* Includes
+* #include
-* Have both vertex and fragment shader entrypoints in the same file
+* Have both vertex and fragment shader entry points in the same file
-* Transpiles into standard GLSL vertex and fragment shader
+* Transpile into standard GLSL vertex and fragment shader
+* Unused variables and functions are culled
-* Extract shader parameters (attributes/uniforms/varyings)
+* Extract shader parameters
 * Command line tool for integrating into build scripts

 ## Limitations

-* Preprocessor directives inside functions are not handled
+* #ifdef / #ifndef directives inside functions are not evauluated
+* Unused variables and functions inside preprocessor directives are not culled

 ## Install